XuWilliam95/Automated-Turret-Code/README.md

 -  [ ] Incorporate PID controllers to allow for smoother tracking
 -  [ ] Create wooden/plastic frame
 -  [ ] Replace laser diode with electric airsoft/NERF gun
--  [ ] Utilize 3D printed fittings to replace the need to use metal bars and
+-  [ ] Utilize 3D printed fittings to replace the need to use metal bars